 Comparison with the Loreo Macro lens.
 The Loreo is a beam splitter that records stereo on the sensor of an SLR camera, with images side by side.
 A fuzzy unusable region searates the images.
 While the camera's auto-exposure works with this lens, the lens' aperture settings are limited and manual.
 Autofocus does not function, so focus is also manual (on the lens).
 The Lumix 3D has automatic exposure and focus that function reliably.

-Comparison with my homebuilt image splitter devices.
+Comparison with my homebuilt devices.
 My image splitters for digital SLR cameras have the same limitations as the Loreo macro lens, with the additional limitation of the front tube and the aperture mask that is required.
-Also, they are necessarily bulky and add considerable weight.
+Also, they are necessarily bulky and the prismatic and mirror adapters add considerable weight.

 The Lumix has a normal, rather wide, field of view.
 My devices all had field of view reduced by about 1/2 normal width.

 The bottom line is that my own macro stereo devices no longer travel with me.
-The Lumix 3D does nearly all I need for close up photography without the weight and bulk.
+The Lumix 3D does nearly all I need for close up photography without the bulk.
 My own devices still have some uses in and near home.
-Of course, for medium distance an scenics I still need my Fuji 3D camera.
+Of course, for medium distance an scenics I still use my Fuji 3D cameras.

 This picture of a honeybee is pushing the limit of the Lumix range.
 It was taken in available daylight, hand held, wide angle, with no supplementary lenses.
 The image has been cropped, and some gamma correction applied.
 The depth is extreme, but with cross-viewing you can get away with some of that.
-It would not be comfortable to view it with more normal methods.
+It might not be comfortable to view it with more parallel viewing methods.

 Use the Telephoto.My other web pages often suggest that close-up stereo can benefit from using telephoto at 3x or 4x.
 This allows a subject to appear larger, as if the camera were closer, and it decreases the exaggerated depth in the subject due to convergence.
 It is far more convenient than use of a supplementary close-up lens (but can also be used with such lensessee next section).
 The same is true for the Lumix 3D.